 Mr Dwight Newman

-Rhodes Scholar, Legal Theory, St John’s College, Oxford; formerly: Supreme Court of Canada Chief Justice’s chambers FRANCE
+Rhodes Scholar, Legal Theory, St John’s College, Oxford; formerly: Supreme Court of Canada Chief Justice’s chambers

 Dr Geneviève Helleringer